davidnqd/lucidtail/README.md

 ### `lucidtail([server|port=8080][, options])`

-A connivence method which returns an instance of `lucidtail.Aggregator`.
-All events emitted by returned `lucidtail.Aggregator` will be sent through a socket.io socket to users.
+A convenience method which returns an instance of `lucidtail.Aggregator`.
+All events emitted by the returned `lucidtail.Aggregator` will be sent through a socket.io socket to users.

  * 'server|port': either a `http.Server` or a port (default = 8080)